msymeonides/Migrate3D/README.md

 ## Input Files

+Place your .csv input dataset in the Migrate3D folder you create during installation to make it easier to find in the GUI.

 ### Segments
 Segments input files should be a .csv with cell ID, time, X, Y, and Z coordinates.
 Please ensure that column headers are in the first row of the .csv file input.